romelperez/noxtron/README.md

     Since it is persisted in the browser URL, it could generate a long one.
 - The playground app will persist in the browser URL the state of the controls and the source code of the sandbox so it can be easily shared with more people.
-- The editor is not available in mobile browsers.
+- The editor is not editable in mobile browsers.
+But the app can be used in mobile.
+- The toolbar options are not available in mobile browsers.
 - The playground app final bundles can have 5MB or more due to the JavaScript and TypeScript transpilers, the type definitions, and provided sandboxes source code.
   The sandbox app will depend only on user setup.
+- There are no provided tools to format, lint, and test sandboxes source code in CI environments.

 ## Example Use Case